NASA discovers Mars rock with ancient potential for life

 A discovery, no matter what

-If scientists end up finding that no part of Cheyava Falls was produced by microbes, the discovery would still expand our ideas for how life could have begun on Mars.
-It would mean, for one, that the rock’s organic compounds would have formed on their own, without life.
-Understanding that process could hint at how common the ingredients for life were on early Mars.
+If researchers end up finding that no part of Cheyava Falls was produced by microbes, the discovery would still expand what we know about life on Mars.
+Since the rock’s organic compounds would have formed on their own, scientists would be able to study how that happened to get a better sense of the possible ingredients for ancient Martian life.

 “Even if it’s ‘just’ a building block of life, a building block of life is pretty darn exciting, too,” Ehlmann explains.

-Cheyava Falls could also tell us about life’s chances of surviving on ancient Mars.
-Scientists had already wondered whether rocks with hydrated sulfates — the source of Cheyava’s white streaks — might have once offered a resilient habitat for alien life.
-As the surface of Mars began to dry out billions of years ago, microbes could have lived on in these rocks by extracting the water within.
-Combine that with the source of energy making its leopard spots, and a place like Cheyava Falls may have acted as one of the last habitable environments on a changing Mars.
+Cheyava Falls could also tell us about life’s chances of survival on ancient Mars.
+Scientists have wondered whether rocks with hydrated sulfates — the source of Cheyava’s white streaks — might have once offered a resilient habitat for alien life.
+As the surface of Mars began to dry out billions of years ago, microbes could have survived in these rocks by extracting the water within.
+Combine that with the source of energy behind its leopard spots, and a place like Cheyava Falls may have acted as one of the last habitable environments on a fast-changing Mars.

 The long road to Cheyava